joemasilotti/masilotti.com/_posts/2013-07-22-pdf-text-validation-via-capybara.md

 title: How to test PDFs with Capybara
 date: 2013-07-22
 permalink: testing-pdfs/
-description: "Use familiar HTML testing tools to test drive PDF generation by combining wicked_pdf with some asset pipeline knowledge."
+description: Use familiar HTML testing tools to test drive PDF generation by combining wicked_pdf with some asset pipeline knowledge.
 category: ruby-on-rails
 ---